pzaino/thecrowler/doc/config_yaml.md

 To add the CROWler configuration validation in VSCode, you can use the following extension:

+* YAML Language Support by Red Hat

+Install the extension above on your Visual Studio Code.

-Open (or create) your VSCode settings.json file and add the following:
+Then open (or create) your VS Code settings.json file (in your .vscode directory) and add the following:

 ```json
 "yaml.schemas": {